damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

 So, in the following I will describe our release pipeline for Elixir services, using snippets from our project’s `.gitlab-ci.yml`.

-We are using `docker:latest` image for our runner, and several stages:
+We are using `docker:latest` image for our Runner, and several stages:

 ```yaml
 image: docker:latest